 When my family moved to Bedico in 2008 the first thing I noticed is the water had a light brown color.
 Then discoloration got worse and it began to have an awkward taste.
 It was not the water I remember from my childhood.
 After a lot of research and speaking to a lot of experts, I discovered that it was manganese.
 I stood up and fought alongside my neighbors to clean up the water in Bedico.
 In October of 2017 the filtration system that removes the manganese from our water system went on line.

-In addition as the Constable I have worked with various parish and state officials to resolve issues for the Robert and Bedico area that resulted from the uncontrolled growth in southern Tangipahoa.
+In addition as the Constable I have worked with various parish and state officials to improve issues for the Robert and Bedico area that resulted from the uncontrolled growth in southern Tangipahoa.

-I look forward to continuing to stand up for the people of Tangipahoa.
+I look forward to continuing to stand up for the people of Robert and Bedico.